didx-xyz/aries-cloudapi-python/docs/src/README.md

 ### Authentication

-Authentication is handled by the CloudAPI, and from a client perspective it's kept simple and convenient.
+Authentication is handled by acapy-cloud, and from a client perspective it's kept simple and convenient.
 Either, via the Swagger UI auth (padlock button in UI) or via the header data of your client specifying an `x-api-key`.
 Regardless of whether you use the UI or another client, the `x-api-key` value consists of two parts, separated by a dot: